A Complete Guide to Shoulder Surgery

-Types of shoulder surgery
+Types of shoulder surgery procedures include:

 Arthroscopy is surgery using an arthroscope.
 An arthroscope is a long, thin instrument that contains a small camera.
 It is inserted into the joint through an incision over or near the joint.
-The camera transmits pictures of the inside of your joint to a video screen viewed by your doctor while performing surgery.
+The camera transmits pictures of the inside of your joint to a video screen that your surgeon views while performing surgery.

 Your doctor may perform other procedures in addition to shoulder surgery.
 These include:

-Your doctor may recommend shoulder surgery to treat a damaged, degenerated or diseased shoulder joint.
+Your doctor may recommend shoulder surgery to treat a damaged, degenerated, or diseased shoulder joint.